AKROGIS/Park-Observer/Park Observer/Documentation/Protocol Specification.md

 A list of the field types in the columns of the CSV file in order.

 ### `key_indexes`
 A list of 3 integer column indices, starting with zero, for the columns containing the time, x and y coordinates of the point.

 ### `gps_points.name`
-The name of the CSV file, and the table in the ESIR geo-database.
+The name of the CSV file, and the table in the esri geo-database.

 ## `track_logs`
 An object that describes how to build the GPS point feature class from the CSV file containing the track logs and mission properties.
 The track_logs object has the following properties.
 All are required.

  * [`end_key_indexes`](#-end_key_indexes-)